Who remembers the scrumptious taste of classic no-bake cookies with peanut butter, oats, and cocoa powder?

 Instructions

-- Fold in the peanut butter and the vanilla and stir until the peanut butter is melted and fully
+- Add Remaining Ingredients: Stir in the cocoa powder, peanut butter, vanilla extract, and cinnamon (if using) until the peanut butter is fully melted and the mixture is smooth.